-I am called an ECOWAS Citizen and I know I am indeed an ECOWAS Citizen.
-I was even given an ECOWAS Passport to confirm my new identity.
-I have travelled with my ECOWAS Passport, in place of my former Ghanaian Passport, and I have been recognise as a citizen of ECOWAS across the world.
+I am called an ECOWAS citizen and I know I am indeed an ECOWAS citizen.
+I was even given an ECOWAS passport to confirm my new identity.
+I have travelled with my ECOWAS passport, in place of my former Ghanaian passport, and I have been recognised as a citizen of ECOWAS across the world.

-I am fully aware of my citizenship role as an ECOWAS tax payer, who pays his tax directly to the regional authoriry, whenever I pay my ECOWAS Tarriff on anything imported into Ghana or anywhere within West Africa.
+I am fully aware of my citizenship role as an ECOWAS taxpayer, who pays his tax directly to the regional authority, whenever I pay my ECOWAS tariff on anything imported into Ghana or anywhere within West Africa.
 I am aware of my official role as the one who has to be voting directly for my members of the ECOWAS parliament, since the ineffective indirect voting is just a transitional phase, pending when the majority of the citizens of the member states prove they are ready enough for the direct voting.

 I hardly lose any opportunity of establishing the duty of the ECOWAS to me and my responsibilities to her.
 My last article titled "The ECOWAS Authority is Equally Responsible for the Sierra Leone Misfortune" says a lot on what I make of ECOWAS.
 I engage in making anything, from economics, politics, laws, education, industrialisation, construction, transportation, food, farming, socialisation, trade, sports, defence, security and culture, connected to ECOWAS.